janotvilaro/MD-and-MC-for-LJ-liquid-Argon/README.md

 # MD-for-LJ-liquid-Argon

-This program simulates liquid Argon using a Leonard JOnes (LJ) potential and allows to calculate the radial distribution function (RDF), the pressure and the energy.
+This program simulates liquid Argon using a Lennard Jones (LJ) potential and allows to calculate the radial distribution function (RDF), the pressure and the energy.

 Moreover it incorporates a refinement of the employed Boundary Conditions which allow to calculate the velocity autocorrelation function (VACF) and the mean square displancement (MSD), providing insights into the system dynamics.